Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI)

-\textbf{LCB Adaptive} uses actively learned information about the quantity of previously sampled experiments, $n$, to tune its hyperparameter.
+\textbf{LCB Adaptive} builds off of previous work that also tune sampling based on the number of experiments collected, $n$ \cite{Srinivas2010, phoenics, gryffin}.
+In this paper, we design LCB Adaptive to tune its hyperparameter to become less explorative as more samples are collected.
 For example, as the $n$ increases, LCB Adaptive decays its $\beta$ hyperparameter value to become less explorative and more exploitative.
 Specifically, this information feedback received by the function determines the contribution of both $\mu(X)$ and $\sigma(X)$ to the acquisition value, $a$.
 Similar to EI Abrupt, LCB Adaptive computes an acquisition value, $a\in[0,1]$, for a given $X$, wherein the $X$ with the highest $a$ is selected by the acquisition function as the next suggested experiment to measure.
 LCB Adaptive is implemented for a minimization problem as:

 where $n$ is the number of experiments sampled, and $\beta=3$ and $\epsilon=0.9$ are hand-tuned initialization hyperparameters selected based on \textit{a priori} domain knowledge of the function's performance on a variety of different problems.
 Having a large $\beta$ and an $\epsilon$ close to $1$ supports a gradual decay from very explorative to very exploitative, rather than a rapid decay.